jtbirney/data-visualization/README.md

 ```

 #### API key
-For the recipe search function to work, you will need an API key from Data.gov `https://api.data.gov/signup/`
+You don't need an api key to run this code.
+However, to access the data directly from Data.gov, you will need an API key from Data.gov `https://api.data.gov/signup/`
 The API key can be stored in a .env file as follows
 ```
 DATA_GOV_API_KEY=<YOUR_API_ID_HERE>